Pimco says chief investment officer Gross 'will depart the firm immediately'

-NEW YORK (Reuters) - Pimco said on Friday that chief investment officer Bill Gross has resigned from the Newport Beach, Calif. company and “will depart the firm immediately.”
+NEW YORK, Sept 26 (Reuters) - Pimco said on Friday that chief investment officer Bill Gross has resigned from the Newport Beach, Calif. company and “will depart the firm immediately.”

 In a statement, Pimco said it has a succession plan in place and its management board will confirm shortly a new chief investment officer.